aditocco2/EECE590X/README.md

 # EECE590X
 EECE251 Question Development

+## How it Works
+Each question has an associated Python script, which generates relevant data to the question.
+This includes the question text, answers, hints, feedback, images, etc.

+Dr. Summerville's `d2l` library is used to form a CSV file using the data in the question.
+Often, multiple variations of the same question are generated, making the CSV a question pool.

+We can then upload the CSV file to Brightspace to import the questions and add them into the quizzes.

 ## Uploading Question Pools to Brightspace

 Once the CSV question pools (and supplemental images) have been generated, you can turn them into Brightspace quizzes with the following steps: